 How Prepaid Debit Cards Differ from Traditional Debit and Credit Cards

-Prepaid debit cards differ from traditional debit and credit cards in several ways.
-Unlike traditional debit cards, prepaid debit cards do not require a checking or savings account and do not have a line of credit.
+Prepaid cards differ from traditional debit and credit cards in several ways.
+Unlike traditional debit cards, prepaid cards do not require a checking or savings account and do not have a line of credit.
 Instead, users must load money onto the card before using it.

 Additionally, prepaid cards do not typically require a credit check and are often used by people with poor credit or no credit history.
 On the other hand, credit cards typically require a credit check and extend a line of credit to users.
 When you use a credit card, you’re borrowing money which allows you to make purchases and pay off the balance over time.